atrisovic/weather-panel.github.io/tutorial-content/content/weather-and-climate-data.md

 - *Variables*: The arrays themselves, containing the data you want.
 Each array has an order of dimensions.
 For a two-dimensional array, the first dimension corresponds to the rows and the second dimension to the columns.
 - *Dimensions*: The dimensions information in a NetCDF says how many entries are in each dimension.
 For example, a file containing a 1-degree grid over the world would typically lave a `lon` dimension of length 360 and a `lat` dimension with length 180.

 Typically, there will be variables that correspond to each of the dimensions, and sometimes these will have the same name as the dimension objects.
 These variables give you the value of each index in the dimension.
-For example, if there is a `lon` dimension with length 360, there will usually be a `lon` or `longitude` variable, which is a array with the single `lon` dimension, and its contents would look something like `[-179.5, -178.5, -177.5, ..., 179.5]`.
+For example, if there is a `lon` dimension with length 360, there will usually be a `lon` or `longitude` variable, which is an array with the single `lon` dimension, and its contents would look something like `[-179.5, -178.5, -177.5, ..., 179.5]`.

 ### NetCDF File Organization